PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - In Back-Office, some of the JavaScript code relied on form field's ids and attributes that were modified in 1.7.8 [#21819](https://github.com/PrestaShop/PrestaShop/issues/21819)
 - When creating a customer account, the number of characters was only checked browser-side [#19505](https://github.com/PrestaShop/PrestaShop/issues/19505)
 - It was possible to create a catalog price rule with percentage value greater than 100% [#19013](https://github.com/PrestaShop/PrestaShop/issues/19013)
-- A bug in TinyMCE Update 4.0.16 was creating errors, fixed by upgrading TinyMCE to 4.9.8 [#11011](https://github.com/PrestaShop/PrestaShop/issues/11011)
+- A bug in TinyMCE 4.0.16 was creating errors, fixed by upgrading TinyMCE to 4.9.8 [#11011](https://github.com/PrestaShop/PrestaShop/issues/11011)
 - Unit price was reset to 0 upon activating/disabling or duplicating products from the Product List [#10792](https://github.com/PrestaShop/PrestaShop/issues/10792)
 - Installing PrestaShop with SSL was complex because some settings were not acknowledged [#10482](https://github.com/PrestaShop/PrestaShop/issues/10482)